ZhewenSong/StructOpt/README.md

-# StructOpt
+# Universal Simulation Identification Toolkit
-An overhauled, independent and modularized version of structopt
+An overhauled, independent and modularized version of StructOpt and MAST